sofn-xyz/mailing/packages/cli/README.md

 ## ●&nbsp;&nbsp;Templates

 We ship with a few templates to help you get started.
-These get added to your emails directory upon initialization with `mailing init`.
+These get added to your emails directory upon initialization with `npx mailing init`.
 We recommend using these as starting points and modifying them to fit your use case.
 Check them out [here](https://demo.mailing.run).

 <br/>